fesir-cloud/qemu-kvm/README.md

 This section describes the management of a network bridge using the legacy brctl tool from the bridge-utils package, which is available in the official repositories.
 See brctl(8) for full listing of options.

-ErstellineneueNetwerkbrücke:
+Erstelle eine neue Netwerkbrücke:
 # brctl addbr bridge_name

-Ordne Netwerkinterface der Brücke zu, z.B. eth0:
+Ordne Netzwerkinterface der Brücke zu, z.B. eth0:
 Note: Adding an interface to a bridge will cause the interface to lose its existing IP address.
 If you are connected remotely via the interface you intend to add to the bridge, you will lose your connection.
 This problem can be worked around by scripting the bridge to be created at system startup.
 # brctl addif bridge_name eth0

-Zeige alle Brüken und de zugeordneten Interfaces:
+Zeige alle Brücken und die zugeordneten Interfaces:
 # brctl show